DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

 ```

 If you would like to update the message when a button is pressed, however, you'd use
-@DSharpPlus.InteractionResponseType.UpdateMessage instead, and pass a
+`InteractionResponseType.UpdateMessage` instead, and pass a
-@DSharpPlus.Entities.DiscordInteractionResponseBuilder with the new content you'd like.
+`DiscordInteractionResponseBuilder` with the new content you'd like.

 ```cs
 client.ComponentInteractionCreated += async (s, e) =>